CATALOGUE RAISONNÉ

 Dimensions: 76 x 86

-Date Taken: June 23th 2021
+Date Taken: June 23, 2021

 The depicted Asklepieion zu Athen is situated on the southern slope of the Athenian Acropolis, with the Philopappos Hill in the background.
-In Schott's book 'Der Maler Bô Yin Râ', from which we have derived the painting’s title and appended the number 2 for distinction, there is a study of this detailed painting.
-The in-depth analysis provided there leaves little to be added.
+In Schott's book 'Der Maler Bô Yin Râ' (The Painter Bô Yin Râ), from which we have derived the painting’s title and appended the number 2 for distinction, includes a study of this elaborated work.
+Very little can be added to the thorough observations provided there.

-A painting of an Asclepius Sanctuary—without a specific location—was exhibited at the Görlitz Art Exhibition, which opened on August 11, 1919, as noted in a newspaper article (Magische Blätter, March 2021, p.
-179).
-It is likely that this was the same painting, as no other Asclepius work by Bô Yin Râ is known, and the exhibition of the study is unlikely.
+At the Görlitz art exhibition, which opened on August 11, 1919, this painting was shown under the title The Ruins of the Asklepieion (Athens).
 In 1929, it was acquired by Prince Heinrich of Schaumburg-Lippe, who was personally acquainted with Bô Yin Râ (Magische Blätter, December 2020, pp. 211f).
 The painting was later located in Madrid and was not publicly viewable again until June 2021, when it was exhibited at an auction in Berlin.
-Although it was auctioned under the name 'The Ruins of Kos'—which would also refer to an Asclepius Sanctuary—we consider this location unlikely given Schott's book and the known places where the artist resided.
+Although it was auctioned under the name 'The Ruins of Kos' – which would also refer to an Asclepius Sanctuary – we consider this location unlikely given Schott's book and the known places where the artist resided.

 The signature is also noteworthy.
 With a creation year of 1913, it is the earliest clearly dated painting featuring the full spiritual name.
 Since Bô Yin Râ indicates in